stuart897/harvest-data/README.md

 # Harvest data

-_Please setup a Git repository on GitHub / GitLab / wherever, and do regular commits to show your progression, then share a link to the repository with the interviewer, prior to the interview itself.
-Preferably use Java or PHP for the programming exercise._
+_Please setup a Git repository on GitHub / GitLab / wherever, and do regular commits to show your progression, then share a link to your repository with the interviewer when finished.
+If you're unfamiliar with Git, email your solution back instead._

 It’s harvest time.
 We have a feed of harvest data from a data supplier.
 They supply us a file which will be updated throughout the month as harvest data comes in.